Floridians evacuated for Hurricane Milton after wake-up call from devastating Helene

 Officials say the toll could have been worse if not for the widespread evacuations.
 The still-fresh devastation wrought by Hurricane Helene just two weeks earlier probably helped compel many people to flee.

-“Helene likely provided a stark reminder of how vulnerable certain areas are to storms, particularly coastal regions,” said Craig Fugate, who served as administrator for the Federal Emergency Management Agency under President Barack Obama.
+“Helene likely provided a stark reminder of how vulnerable certain areas are to storms, particularly coastal regions,” said Craig Fugate, who served as the Federal Emergency Management Agency's administrator under President Barack Obama.
 “When people see firsthand what can happen, especially in neighboring areas, it can drive behavior change in future storms.”

 In the seaside town of Punta Gorda, Mayor Lynne Matthews said rescuers only had to save three people from floodwaters after Milton passed, compared with 121 rescues from Helene's flooding.

-“So people listened to the evacuation order,” Matthews told a news conference Friday, noting that local authorities made sure residents heard them.
+“So people listened to the evacuation order,” Matthews told a news conference Friday, noting that local authorities ensured residents heard them.
 “We had teams out with the megaphones going through all of our mobile home communities and other places to let people know that they needed to evacuate.”

-As of Friday night, the number of customers in Florida still without power had dropped to 1.9 million, according to poweroutage.us.
+As of Saturday morning, the number of Floridians still without power had dropped to less than 1.6 million, according to poweroutage.us.
 St. Petersburg's 260,000 residents were told to boil water before drinking, cooking or brushing their teeth, until at least Monday.

-Traffic slowed to a crawl along stretches of I-75 as evacuees' vehicles crowded alongside a steady stream of utility trucks heading south toward Tampa.
-While the densely populated city and surrounding Hillsborough County accounted for nearly one-fourth of the remaining power outages, the hurricane spared Tampa a direct hit, and the lethal storm surge that scientists feared never materialized.
+Traffic crawled along stretches of I-75 as evacuees' vehicles crowded alongside a steady stream of utility trucks heading south toward Tampa.
+While the densely populated city and surrounding Hillsborough County accounted for nearly one-fourth of the remaining power outages, Milton spared Tampa a direct hit, and the lethal storm surge that scientists feared never materialized.

+On Sunday, President Joe Biden will survey the devastation inflicted on Florida's Gulf Coast by the hurricane.
+He said he hopes to connect with Gov. Ron DeSantis during the visit.

+The trip to Florida offers Biden another opportunity to press Republican Speaker Mike Johnson to call lawmakers back to Washington to approve further funding during their pre-election recess.
+It’s something the top House lawmaker says he won’t do.

+Biden is making the case that Congress needs to act now to ensure the Small Business Administration and FEMA have the money they need to get through hurricane season, which stretches through the end of November in the Atlantic.
+The president said Friday that Hurricane Milton had caused $50 billion in estimated damages.

-Gov. Ron DeSantis warned people to not let down their guard, however, citing ongoing safety threats including downed power lines and standing water that could hide dangerous objects.
+As the recovery continues, DeSantis has warned people to be cautious, citing ongoing safety threats including downed power lines and standing water that could hide dangerous objects.

 “We’re now in the period where you have fatalities that are preventable,” DeSantis said Friday.
 “You have to make the proper decisions and know that there are hazards out there.”